Phil Thomas Katt: Radio career

 In 1978, Katt got his first radio job at WFTW, a station based out of Fort Walton Beach, Florida.
 While there, Katt gained a following for his trivia show, "Journey Through the Night."
 By 1981, Katt was working at WNVY in Pensacola, where he developed a fan club intermixing his music and radio careers.
 Katt later joined WXBM, a country music station also based out of Pensacola, in 1985.
 However, in 1986, WXBM fired him.
 According to Katt, the station management felt he was "too Rock 'N' Roll."
 Katt eventually rejoined WXBM in 1988, once new management came in.

-In 1988 - then the almost 80s survivor left his post Disc Jockeying in the 'disco night club' 2001 during a heated set.
-He was found two years later almost suffocated from being swamped in what can only be described by witnesses as 'a stampede of beautiful women.'
-He later revealed that he had found the side bar known as the 'Enterprise Room.'
-Phil also claimed that '2001 was lots of fun but [he was] looking for the zone.'

 In 1990, Katt joined Mobile's ROCK 104.
 His overnight show went to #1.
 It was during this time that Katt met Tommy Robinetti, with whom he has since worked with both on The Uncharted Zone and Radio Free Pensacola.

 During a period of several months in 1991, Katt was on the air at five separate radio stations, including WXBM, WCOA, and Q100, ROCK 104 and KISS-FM.
 His overnight request show at WXBM, Radio Jukebox, became the "highest rated overnight show in the history of Gulf Coast FM Radio."